Situated just across the river from the iconic National Mall, Alexandria is best known for its unique blend of storybook charm and present-day allure.

 17th-century row houses, colonials, modest bungalows, revival mansions, and modern condos.

-Prospective residents can find myriad price points across the city.
+When it comes to Alexandria real estate, prospective residents can find a myriad of price points across the city.
 The most expensive real estate starts at the river in Old Town and centers around enclaves such as Del Ray, Rosemont and Seminary Hill, where single-family homes are predominant.
 Carlyle and Eisenhower East offer more approachable listings, specifically for those in search of condo living close to the metro.

 Expansive riverfront parks, quiet leafy streets, and a mix of urban and suburban life.